 Since our inception, we have not generated any revenue from product sales, and we have incurred significant operating losses and negative cash flows from our operations.
-We do not have any products that have achieved regulatory marketing approval and we do not expect to generate revenue from sales of any product candidates for several years, if
+We do not have any products that have achieved regulatory marketing approval and we do not expect to generate revenue from sales of any product candidates for several years, if ever.

-We have financed our operations primarily through the issuance and sale of convertible preferred stock and convertible debt.
-Through the date of this report, we have raised an aggregate of \$35.0 million of gross proceeds from private placements of our equity and convertible debt securities, the issuance of securities in our IPO and the exercise of warrants and common stock options.
+We have financed our operations primarily through the issuance and sale of convertible preferred stock and convertible debt, the public offerings of our common stock, as well as from the exercise of warrants.
+Through the date of this report, we have raised estimated gross proceeds of \$39.8 million of gross proceeds from private placements of our equity and convertible debt securities, the issuance of securities in our IPO and the exercise of warrants and common stock options.
 This amount also includes a loan under the PPP, which was forgiven in February 2021.
+We have also raised aggregate net proceeds of \$19 million from the initial public offering and the March 2023 Offering of our common stock.